catastrophe-brandon/javascript_typescript_12052017/demos/promises.md

 Promises added to the language in 2015.

 Promise API hides all the closures so we can avoid the pyramid of doom.
+By wrapping async operations.
 Promises remove the need of lexical scope and closures by moving it into the promise API.

 [Promise anti-patterns](https://github.com/petkaantonov/bluebird/wiki/Promise-anti-patterns)

+Catch automatically returns a resolved promise unless there's some sort of a rejection.

+ES2017 - async and await uses generators and promises to build yet another layer of abstraction